javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 That's not an error.
 Such a call would output `"*Ann*: undefined"`.
 As the value for `text` isn't passed, it becomes `undefined`.

-We can specify the so-called "default" (to use if omitted) value for a parameter in the function declaration, using `=`:
+We can specify the "default" value of a parameter during the declaration of function, using `=` operator:

 ```js run
 function showMessage(from, *!*text = "no text given"*/!*) {